-- Find a maple tree whose trunk is at least the size of a dinner plate.
+Find a maple tree whose trunk is at least the size of a dinner plate.
 Drill a single hole, up to 2-1/2″ deep.
 (NOTE: Make sure the size of your drill bit matches the size of your spout.
 The most common size spout is 5/16″.)
-Keep the drill straight and level.
+Keep the drill straight or slightly down pitched.
 If the tree has been tapped in the past, avoid drilling near old tap hole scars.

-- Use your hammer to gently tap the spile into the hole.
+Use your hammer to gently tap the spout into the hole.
 It will make a slightly different “thunk” sound after it is seated.
-Don’t pound or force the spile farther into the tree than necessary or you could crack the trunk.
+Don’t pound or force the spout farther into the tree than necessary or you could crack the trunk.
 (If you are using Smoky Lake Stainless Steel Spouts, the Depth Assist line should still be visible.)

 About the photo: Merna from Stonebriar Farm in Ontario uses nostaligic, metal buckets to collect sap from each tap.
 Now she is combining the sap from the metal buckets into a few food safe, plastic containers to transport it back to the house for boiling.
 The metal buckets will stay at the tree so that they can continue collecting more sap for boiling on a different day.

 Boiling will caramelize the sugars in the sap, as well as remove water from the sap via steam.
 You need to remove enough water to achieve 66.9% sugar density.
 If your syrup is not dense enough, it will spoil faster.
 If your syrup is too dense, crystals will form at the bottom of your containers.

 Add at least 1–2″ of sap to an evaporator pan (or large pot) and bring to a boil.
 It’s best to boil outdoors due to the large volume of steam.